CFC Kickoff at Travis AFB

-Tom Biglione, a representative with the non-profit organizations Earth Share and Friends of the River, explains what his organizations advocate to Col. John Klein, 60th Air Mobility Wing commander, during the Combined Federal Campaign kick-off event on Travis Air Force Base, Calif., Nov.
-29., 2017.
+Col. John Klein, 60th Air Mobility Wing commander, addresses a crowd of participants prior to a 1.5 mile race marking the kick off of the Combined Federal Campaign on Travis Air Force Base, Calif., Nov.
+29, 2017.
 CFC is the leading federal effort in raising millions of dollars every year with more than 200 campaigns occuring throughout the country.
 (U.S. Air Force photo by Lan Kim)

 |Date Taken: